darthoctopus/zvrk/Writeup/zvrk.md

 \begin{equation}
     \Lambda_i = -2 \log \left[{\max_\theta \mathcal{L}(\theta) \over \max_\theta \mathcal{L}(\theta\text{ without $i$\textsuperscript{th} mode})}\right]
 \end{equation}
-where maximum likelihood estimates are found for the numerator and denominator separately by gradient descent from the mode of the nested-sampling posterior distribution.
+where maximum likelihood estimates are found for the numerator and denominator separately by \edit2{a combination of the BFGS algorithm, the simplex algorithm (to escape local minima), and the truncated Newton method, starting} from the mode of the nested-sampling posterior distribution.
 This likelihood-ratio statistic $\Lambda$ will be close to 0 or negative for situations favouring the null hypothesis (i.e. the associated regions of the power spectrum being well-explained without that mode, e.g. by fitted red noise), and will be large if the alternative hypothesis (i.e. our nominal model) is favoured.
 Since each multiplet is governed by two parameters (frequency and amplitude), as the rotational splitting widths are pooled between modes, the test statistic $\Lambda$ is asymptotically described by a $\chi^2$ distribution with two degrees of freedom, by Wilks's Theorem.
 This permits us to evaluate the formal probability $p$ of producing an outcome favouring $H_1$ by coincidence alone given $H_0$.
-We report both $\Lambda$ and $p$ from the test for each mode in \cref{tab:peakbag}.
-Only one mode, at $\ell = 2, n_p = 3$, appears not to be significant; it can seen on \cref{fig:asteroseismology}c not to explain much of the \'echelle power diagram in any case.}
+We report both $\Lambda$ and $p$ from the test for each mode in \cref{tab:peakbag}. \edit2{Several modes (which we mark with $p$-values of 1)} appear not to be significant; \edit2{they} can seen on \cref{fig:asteroseismology}c not to explain much of the \'echelle power diagram in any case.}

 \begin{figure*}[tb]
     \centering